 This recipe is a completely original Gourmet Getaways creation so I do hope you enjoy it.

 Kangaroo Puff Pastry Pockets

 - 3 shallots

 - 2 tsp salt

 - 520gm jar Fruit Chutney

 - Black sesame seeds to garnish

-These little pouches make great picnic food and would also pack up well for lunch boxes.
+These little Kangaroo Puff Pastry Pockets make great picnic food and would also pack up well for lunch boxes.

 For all the mummy foodies, what do you make your kids for school lunches?
 I survived on 13 years of Vegemite sandwiches, but I try to make interesting food for my little ones.